Recovering from Grief and Loss

 2. Through grief you express your feeling about your loss.

-3. Though grief you express the effects you have experienced from the devastating impact of the loss.
+3. Through grief you express the effects you have experienced from the devastating impact of the loss.

 4. Through grief you learn to experience God more deeply.
 Through grief you can learn to “seek first His Kingdom” and take a different path in life…as He directs your steps.
 Proverbs 3:5-6